LouiseSteward/learn/palliative-care-for-children/text/0-2-copyright.md

 > We have taken every care to ensure that drug dosages and related medical advice in this book are accurate.
 However, drug and disinfectant dosages can change and are updated often, so always double-check dosages and procedures against a reliable, up-to-date formulary and the given drug's documentation before administering it.

-*Palliatve Care for Children: Improving the quality of life of patients and their families*
+*Palliative Care for Children: Improving the quality of life of patients and their families*

 First published in 2020 by [Bettercare](http://bettercare.co.za).
 This version produced on {{ site.time | date: '%-d %B %Y' }}.